marcomo/discogs-yelp-app/README.md

 ## Things I'd like to add

 - Add SubPub to Yelp webhooks and send updates to UI via Server Sent Events
+- Add similar places based on the active favorite (same categories, location, rating)
+- Integrate a map and button to trigger driving directions
 - Add Cloudflare binding to D1 to store favorites, and add or remove them
 - Any GraphQL mutations... nothing I saw in Yelp API for updating user profile or posting reviews...
 - Accessibility